nitrictech/docs/docs/reference/python/v0/collection/collection-query-where.md

 ---
 title: Python - collection.query.where()
-description: Adds a new where clause to a query, which filters the data returned.
+description: Reference for Nitric's Python library - Adds a new where clause to a query, which filters the data returned.
 ---

 Adds a new where clause to a query, which filters the data returned.